magic-sph/magic/doc/sphinx/outputFiles/outTimeSeriesStd.rst

 ``par.TAG``
 -----------

-This files contains the outputs of several parameters that describe flow and magnetic fields.
-This file is written by the subroutine ``output`` in the file ``m_output.f90``.
+This files contains the outputs of several parameters that describe flow and magnetic fields (Reynolds number, Elsasser number, flow lengthscales, etc.).
+This file is written by the subroutine :f:subr:`output <output_mod/output()>`.

    +---------------+-----------------------------------------+
    | No. of column | Contents                                |